CODE-NUBAID/python-calculator/README.md

 ## Python Calculator

-A simple command-line calculator written in Python that supports basic arithmetic operations, power, square root, and trigonometric functions (sin, cos, tan).
+A simple and easy to use *command-line calculator* written in Python that supports basic arithmetic operations, power, square root, and trigonometric functions (sin, cos, tan).
 The program provides an interactive menu and handles invalid input gracefully.

 ## Features